antimof/UxPlay/README.txt

-# UxPlay 1.69: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.70: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.69**: minor changes for users: -nofreeze option to NOT leave frozen video in place when a network failure occurs; internal changes/improvements needed for planned future HLS video streaming support.*
+-   ***NEW in v1.70**: Support for 4k (h265) video with the new "-h265"
+    option.*

--   **An experimental ("beta") version of UxPlay with support for HLS streaming of YouTube Videos from the YouTube app on an iOS client is now available at** https://github.com/FDH2/UxPlay/tree/video . *See the [Wiki page](https://github.com/FDH2/UxPlay/wiki/experimental-version-of-UxPlay-with-support-for-HLS-video-streaming-(you-tube-movies)) for details.*
+-   **An experimental ("beta") version of UxPlay with support for HLS streaming of YouTube Videos from the YouTube app on an iOS client is now also available at** https://github.com/FDH2/UxPlay/tree/video2, and this feature will be added in a future release of UxPlay. *See the [Wiki page](https://github.com/FDH2/UxPlay/wiki/experimental-version-of-UxPlay-with-support-for-HLS-video-streaming-(you-tube-movies)) for details.*